 Smoothies often look like healthy choices, but some include sweet ingredients that might not fit everyone’s preferences.
 Many people think they’re getting a healthy drink, but they’re not.
 The bright colors can hide a lot of sugar, which might not support your health-focused habits.
 So, remember, looks can be deceiving when it comes to smoothies!

-Green Does Not Mean Guilt-Free
+Green Does Not Mean Regret-Free

 Just because a smoothie is green doesn’t mean it’s low in calories.
 Even healthy ingredients like fruits and spinach can add up to a lot of sugar.
 Some believe that blended fruits can vary in sweetness compared to whole fruits, depending on ingredients.